Umersaeed81/File_Management_Operations/log/File_Copy_Operation/copy_examples/Example_10.md

-This example illustrates the process of copying files from a source directory to a destination directory based on multiple filename suffix (in this case, "US" and "AS").
+This example illustrates the process of copying files from a source directory to a destination directory based on multiple filename suffix (in this case, **"US"** or **"AS"**).
 It involves several steps to ensure efficient and error-free file transfer:

 - The code checks for the existence of the source directory.
 If the source directory is not found, an error message is displayed.
 - If no files are found in the source directory to copy, it displays a message indicating this condition.